Ziyech recalled to Morocco after coaching change

 The Bosnian accused Ziyech of feigning injury to skip mid-year friendly matches and left him out of the World Cup qualifying campaign and this year's Africa Cup of Nations.

-A month before party ways with Halilhodzic, Morocco's football federation president Faouzi Lekjaa stated that Ziyech - who had refused to play under the then coach - was still available for selection.
+A month before parting ways with Halilhodzic, Morocco's football federation president Faouzi Lekjaa stated that Ziyech - who had refused to play under the then coach - was still available for selection.

 He is now in line to feature against Chile in Barcelona on 23 September and Paraguay in Seville four days later, and possibly November's World Cup itself.